Stack-Breakthrough/.github/profile/README.md

 ## Hi there 👋

-1. 🙋‍♀️ Working on interesting projects together, skill building.
+1. 🙋‍♀️ We a small group working on interesting projects together / skill building.

-2. 🌈 Help with suggestions for projects and tools.
+2. 🌈 We need the GitHub community to help us with suggestions for projects and tools.

 3. 👩‍💻 We are working on setting up docs.